Tow Trucks: Wreckers, Carriers, and Rollbacks, Oh My!

 Rollback (aka Carrier)

 When in doubt, send a rollback tow truck.
 Many people may not know if they own an all-wheel drive or not.
 4x4 and AWD vehicles - an increasingly popular feature on many crossovers and SUVs - can’t be towed behind a truck and must be hauled on a flatbed.
+Unless you take additional steps like disconnecting its drive shaft, an AWD vehicle can be experience significant damage if towed with drive wheels on the ground.

 A flatbed tow truck has a bed that can be hydraulically leaned and moved to ground level so that the vehicle can either drive on or be pulled up the ramp by a winch.
 This is especially useful for vehicles that are immobilized, whether due to mechanical failure or having been in an accident.